coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 [eUTxO](https://eutxo.org/) is a visual blockchain explorer for Cardano.

-[GOV TOOL](https://gov.tools/) simplifies the process for you to coordinate and collaborate intelligently with people via Cardano on-chain decentralized governance.
+[GOV TOOL](https://gov.tools/) simplifies the process for you to coordinate and collaborate intelligently with people in the Cardano ecosystem using the established on-chain decentralized governance model.

 [Guild Operators](https://cardano-community.github.io/guild-operators/) offer various scripts and other software that stake pool operators may use to simplify setting up, managing and monitoring a stake pool.